ScottyThePilot/singlefile/README.md

 ```

 ## File formats

-SingleFile is serialization framework-agnostic, so you will need a `FileFormat` adapter
+`singlefile` is serialization framework-agnostic, so you will need a `FileFormat` adapter
 before you are able to read and write a given file format to disk.

 Here is how you'd write a `Json` adapter for the above examples, using `serde`.